cuhksam/emnlp2019.github.io/_pages/participants.md

-## Accommodation
+## Accommodation and Transfer

 EMNLP-IJCNLP 2019 provides a [list of recommended hotels](./participants/hotels/) remote from the protesting areas.
 We advise participants to book one of these hotels.
 Some hotels are close to the venue.
 For hotels closer to downtown, coaches will be provided.
-Information on how to book the hotels is found in the beginning of the list.

-If you already booked a hotel but still need transfer, use our <a href="https://mice.ctshkvip.com/transfer-booking/" target="_blank">online transfer booking form</a>.

 <b>For Student Participants</b><br>
 Students that participate in the conference can also apply for [accomodation in a shared room](../downloads/student-accomodation-details.pdf) at the [Rambler Garden Hotel](./participants/hotels/#8-rambler-garden-hotel-3) at a reduced rate.

+<b>Transfer</b><br>
+Information on how to book the hotels is found in the beginning of the [list of recommended hotels](./participants/hotels/).
+If you already booked a hotel but still need transfer, use our <a href="https://mice.ctshkvip.com/transfer-booking/" target="_blank">online transfer booking form</a>.

+Please see our [coach schedule](../downloads/coach-schedule.pdf) (To Airport and Regal Airport Hotel, to social event, and hotel transfer) and our [transportation arrangements](../downloads/transportation-arrangements.pdf) (special fare for airport express).